Privacy Policy

 What information we collect

-If you sign up for Services we may collect, from you or from your employer, among other information:
+When you sign up for Services we may collect and process, from you or from your employer, your personal information that includes, but is not limited to, the following:

 If you are receiving services from us, we may combine personal information that you provide us with information from other sources such as from your employer or benefits plan/program sponsor and our business partners and service providers.